 Students can test in competitions in either Java or C++ depending on Admin settings

-3.23 Teams can navigate between the competition problems at will.
+3.23 Teams can navigate between the competition problems at will.3.24 Teams can view their progress throughout the competition.
+The top three teams will be displayed on the top of the screen according to bugs found and speed of finding them.

+3.25 Students view an animation each time a bug is found

 Non-functional Requirements